Understanding The Verification Process

 Using the IRS Data Retrieval Tool (IDRT) when you complete your FAFSA is the easiest, fastest, and best way to verify income.
-If you are unable to use IDRT or Franklin sent you an e-mail requesting a Tax Return Transcript for 2015, you MUST request a transcript of the federal tax return you filed with the IRS for 2015.
+If you are unable to use IDRT or Franklin sent you an e-mail requesting a Tax Return Transcript for 2018 (2020-21), you MUST request a transcript of the federal tax return you filed with the IRS.

-There are a few ways to request a Tax Return Transcript for 2015 from the IRS.
+There are a few ways to request a Tax Return Transcript from the IRS.